What is a Sudoku?

 Of course, for beginner puzzles, often there are more than 30 values filled in – this is just to give you a head start while you’re learning!

-Many people think that harder Sudoku puzzles are the ones with less values filled in to begin with.
+Many people think that harder Sudoku puzzles are the ones with fewer values filled in to begin with.
 While this is often the case, there are plenty of frustratingly difficult puzzles available with 28 or more cells filled in – difficult because they really require you to use lots of different solving techniques to complete them.

 Why Do Sudoku?